-- 2.4.
-The school recognises that as well as risks to the welfare of children from within their families, children may be vulnerable to abuse or exploitation outside their homes and from other children.
+- 2.3.
+All staff are required to read and adhere to the Staff Code of Conduct.
+Every member of the school community is responsible for contributing to a positive culture of safeguarding. - 2.4.
+The school recognises that as well as risks to the welfare of children from within their families, children may be vulnerable to abuse or exploitation from outside their homes, including online and from other children.
 Staff must remain vigilant and alert to these potential risks. - 2.5.
 The aims of this policy are: - 2.5.1.
 To provide an environment in which children feel safe, secure, valued and respected. - 2.5.2.
 Children feel confident that they can talk to adults within school to share any concerns that they may have. - 2.5.3.
 To ensure all teaching staff, non-teaching staff, supply staff, governors and volunteers: - Are aware of the need to safeguard and promote the wellbeing of children - Identify the need for early support - Promptly report concerns, in line with guidance from the Buckinghamshire Continuum of Need - Are trained to recognise signs and indicators of abuse. - 2.5.4.
-For all staff to recognise that safeguarding and promoting the welfare of children is defined as: - Protecting children from maltreatment - Preventing impairment of children's mental and physical health or development - Ensuring that children grow up in circumstances consistent with the provision and effective care - Taking action to enable all children to have the best outcomes. - 2.5.5.
+For all staff to recognise that safeguarding and promoting the welfare of children is defined as: - Protecting children from maltreatment - Preventing impairment of children's mental and physical health or development

+- Ensuring that children grow up in circumstances consistent with the provision and effective care - Taking action to enable all children to have the best outcomes. - 2.5.5.
 To provide systematic means of monitoring children known to be, or thought to be at risk of harm and ensure contribution to assessments of need and support plans for those children. - 2.5.6.
 To ensure Bledlow Ridge School has a clear system for communicating concerns both internally and with external agencies in line with the Working Together guidance. - 2.5.7.
 To ensure the school has robust systems in place to accurately record safeguarding and child protection concerns. - 2.5.8.
 To develop effective working relationships with all other agencies involved in safeguarding, supporting the needs of children at our school. - 2.5.9.
 To ensure that all staff appointed have been through the safer recruitment process and understand the principles of safer working practices as set out in our Staff Code of Conduct. - 2.5.10.
 To ensure that any community users of our facilities have due regard to expectations of how they should maintain a safe environment, which supports children's wellbeing. - 2.5.11.
-This policy is published on our website at https://bledlow.eschools.co.uk/website/child protection policy/163593 and hard copies are available from the school office.
+This policy is published on our website at https://bledlow.eschools.co.uk/website/child_protection_policy/163593 and hard copies are available from the school office.